Last Updated on July 9, 2026 by Daniel Globe

 Are there any events or festivals during the best time to travel to Trinidad?

-Yes, Trinidad is famous for its Carnival, which takes place in February or March.
-This is a vibrant and colorful celebration featuring parades, music, and dancing.
-It is a popular time to visit Trinidad, but it is important to book accommodations well in advance.
+Yes, Trinidad is famous for its Carnival, held on the Monday and Tuesday before Ash Wednesday each year (February 8–9 in 2027).
+It’s a vibrant and colorful celebration featuring parades, music, and dancing, and one of the busiest times to visit, so book accommodations well in advance.

 What activities are available in Trinidad during the best time to travel?